Right middle lobe consolidation refers to consolidation in part (incomplete) or all (complete) of the right middle lobe.

 - interstitial pneumonias

-- opacification of the RML abutting the horizontal fissure
+- opacification of the right lower zone, that may abut and outline the inferior margin of the horizontal fissure

-- loss of the medial aspect of the right hemidiaphragm
+- occasionally there may be obscuration of the medial aspect of the right hemidiaphragm

 - air bronchograms